The War Machines

 Sue: Doctor comma who is required.
 Live with it.

-Me: Don’t you think a much more likely explanation is that the script editor thought the lead character’s name was Doctor Who?
+Me: Don’t you think a much more likely explanation is the script editor thought the lead character’s name was Doctor Who?

 Sue: Well, yes.
 Obviously.
 But you can work around that.